WokLibCodeClub/Hello-Python/step4/step4.md

 Run the code to see what happens.

-Here we have a loop variable ```h```.
+Here we have a loop variable ```h``` (this can have *any* name as long as it's within the rules).
 Python starts the loop by setting the loop variable to the *first* item in the list.
 It then carries out the indented lines of code - here we only have one line, which is to print the variable ```h```.
 So Python prints 'Gryffindor'.

 Python then goes back to the top of the loop and sets variable ```h``` to the *second* item in the list, and carries out the indented lines - so this time it prints 'Hufflepuff'.
 In fact Python keeps going back to the top of the loop until it runs out of items in the list.
 When that happens it ends the loop and goes on to the rest of the code - in the example here it will now print 'Finished'.